 Intangible assets consist primarily of purchased patents relating to lithotripters, purchased licenses, a purchased trade name and a purchased trademark.
 The basis for valuation of these assets is their historical acquisition cost.
 Amortization of intangible assets is calculated by the straight-line method over the shorter of the contractual or estimated useful life of the assets, as follows:

-Patents (in years) 5
+Patents 5 years

-SAP Licenses (in years) 10
+SAP Licenses 10 years

-Other licenses (in years) 5
+Other licenses 5 years

-Trade name and trademark (in years) 7
+Trade name and trademark 7 years

-Other licenses (in years) 10